Lakens/statistical_inferences/_book/06-effectsize.md

 We see the effect size of the cross-over interaction (*f* = 0.25) is twice as large as the effect size of the ordinal interaction (*f* = 0.125).
 This should make sense if we think about the interaction as a test of contrasts.
 In the disordinal interaction we are comparing cells a1b1 and a2b2 against a1b2 and a2b1, or (1+1)/2 vs. (0+0)/2.
 Thus, if we see this as a *t*-test for a contrast, we see the mean difference is 1.
 For the ordinal interaction, we have (1+0)/2 vs. (0+0)/2, so the mean difference is halved, namely 0.5.
 This obviously matters for the statistical power we will have when we examine interaction effects in our experiments.

 Just stating that you expect a 'medium' Cohen's *f* effect size for an interaction effect in your power analysis is not the best approach.
 Instead, start by thinking about the pattern of means and standard deviations (and for within factors, the correlation between dependent variables) and then compute the effect size from the data pattern.
 If you prefer not to do so by hand, you can use [Superpower](https://aaroncaldwell.us/SuperpowerBook/) [@lakens_simulation-based_2021].
 This also holds for more complex designs, such as multilevel models.
 In these cases, it is often the case that power analyses are easier based on simulation-based approaches, than based on plugging in a single effect size in power analysis software [@debruine_understanding_2021].

+## Test Yourself

+**Q1**: One of the largest effect sizes in the meta-meta analysis by Richard and colleagues from 2003 is that people are likely to perform an action if they feel positively about the action and believe it is common.
+Such an effect is (with all respect to all researchers who contributed research to this meta-analysis) somewhat trivial.
+Even so, the correlation was *r* = .66, which equals a Cohen’s *d* of 1.76.
+What is according to the online app at <https://rpsychologist.com/cohend/> the probability of superiority for an effect of this size?

+70.45%
+88.12%
+89.33%
+92.14%

+**Q2**: Cohen’s *d* is to ______ as eta-squared is to ________

+r; epsilon-squared
+Hedges’ g; omega-squared
+Cohen’s d_s; generalized eta-squared

+**Q3**: A correlation of *r* = 1.2 is:

+Impossible
+Implausibly large for an effect size in the social sciences In line with the median effect size in psychology

+**Q4**: Let’s assume the difference between two means we observe is 1, and the pooled standard deviation is also 1.
+What, on average, happens to the *t*-value and Cohen’s *d*, as we would simulate studies, as a function of the sample size in these simulations?

+A) Given the mean difference and standard deviation, as the sample size becomes bigger, the *t*-value become larger, and Cohen’s *d* becomes larger.
+B) Given the mean difference and standard deviation, as the sample size becomes bigger, the *t*-value gets closer to the true value, and Cohen’s *d* becomes larger.
+C) Given the mean difference and standard deviation, as the sample size becomes bigger, the *t*-value become larger, and Cohen’s *d* gets closer to the true value.
+D) Given the mean difference and standard deviation, as the sample size becomes bigger, the *t*-value gets closer to the true value, and Cohen’s *d* gets closer to the true value.

+**Q5**: Go to <http://rpsychologist.com/d3/correlation/> to look at a good visualization of the proportion of variance that is explained by group membership, and the relationship between *r* and *r*2.
+Look at the scatterplot and the shared variance for an effect size of *r* = .21 (Richard, Bond, & Stookes-Zoota, 2003).Given that *r* = 0.21 was the average effect size in psychological research, how much variance in the data do we on average explain?

+A) 2.1%
+B) 21%
+C) 4.4%
+D) 44%

+**Q6**: By default, the sample size for the online correlation visualization linked to above is 50.
+Click on the cogwheel to access the settings, and change it to 500.
+What happens?

+A) The proportion of explained variance is 5 times as large.
+B) The proportion of explained variance is 5 times as small.
+C) The proportion of explained variance is 52 times as large.
+D) The proportion of explained variance stays the same.

+**Q7**: In an old paper you find a statistical result reported as *t*(36) = 2.14 *p* < 0.05 for an independent *t*-test without a reported effect size.
+Using the online MOTE app <https://doomlab.shinyapps.io/mote/> (choose Independent t -t from the Mean Differences dropdown menu) or the MOTE R function d.ind.t.t, what is the effect size Cohen’s *d* for this effect, given 38 participants (e.g., 18 in each group, leading to N – 2 = 36 degrees of freedom) and an alpha level of 0.05?

+A) d = 0.38
+B) d = 0.41
+C) d = 0.71
+D) d = 0.75

+**Q8**: In an old paper you find a statistical result from a 2x3 between subjects ANOVA reported as *F*(2, 122) = 4.13, *p* < 0.05, without a reported effect size.
+Using the online MOTE app <https://doomlab.shinyapps.io/mote/> (choose Eta – F from the Variance Overlap dropdown menu) or the MOTE R function eta.F, what is the effect size in partial eta-squared?

+A) $\eta_p^2$ = 0.063
+B) $\eta_p^2$  = 0.996
+C) $\eta_p^2$  = 0.032
+D) $\eta_p^2$  = 0.049

+**Q9**: You realize that computing omega-squared corrects for some of the bias in eta-squared.
+For the old paper with *F*(2, 122) = 4.13, *p* < 0.05, and using the online MOTE app <https://doomlab.shinyapps.io/mote/> (choose Omega – F from the Variance Overlap dropdown menu) or the MOTE R function omega.F, what is the effect size in partial omega-squared?
+HINT: The total sample size is the df error + k, where k is the number of groups (which is 6 for the 2x3 ANOVA).

+A) $\eta_p^2$ = 0.047
+B) $\eta_p^2$ = 0.749
+C) $\eta_p^2$ = 0.032
+D) $\eta_p^2$ = 0.024

+**Q10**: Several times in this chapter the effect size Cohen’s d was converted to r, or vice versa.
+We can use the `effectsize`  R package (that can also be used to compute effect sizes when you analyze your data in R) to convert the median r = 0.21 observed in Richard and colleagues’ meta-meta-analysis to d: effectsize::r_to_d(0.21) which yields d = 0.43 (the conversion assumes equal sample sizes in each group).
+Which Cohen’s *d* corresponds to a *r* = 0.1?

+A) d = 0.05
+B) d = 0.10
+C) d = 0.2
+D) d = 0.3

+**Q11**: It can be useful to convert effect sizes to r when performing a meta-analysis where not all effect sizes that are included are based on mean differences.
+Using the d_to_r function in the `effectsize` package, what does a *d* = 0.8 correspond to?

+A) r = 0.30
+B) r = 0.37
+C) r = 0.50
+D) r = 0.57

+**Q12**: From questions 10 and 11 you might have noticed something peculiar.
+The benchmarks typically used for ‘small’, ‘medium’, and ‘large’ effects for Cohen’s d are *d* = 0.2, *d* = 0.5, and *d* = 0.8, and for a correlation are *r* = 0.1, *r* = 0.3, and *r* = 0.5.
+Using the d_to_r function in the `effectsize` package, check to see whether the benchmark for a ‘large’ effect size correspond between *d* and *r*.

+As @mcgrath_when_2006 write: “Many users of Cohen’s (1988) benchmarks seem unaware that those for the correlation coefficient and d are not strictly equivalent, because Cohen’s generally cited benchmarks for the correlation were intended for the infrequently used biserial correlation rather than for the point biserial.”

+Download the paper by McGrath and Meyer, 2006 (you can find links to the pdf [here](https://scholar.google.com/scholar?cluster=18022919125620514097&as_sdt=0%2C5&inst=1903264034810781805)), and on page 390, right column, read which solution the authors prefer.

+A) Just stop using these silly benchmarks.
+B) No, honestly, just really stop using these silly benchmarks.
+C) The benchmarks for *d* would need to be changed to 0.20, 0.67, and 1.15
+D) The benchmarks for correlations would need to be changed to .10, .24, and .37